aszx87410/huli-blog/source/_posts/en/idek-ctf-2024-iframe.md

 1. Confirm that there is a CSP on the page.
 2. Confirm that the script in srcdoc cannot execute.
 3. Press top-level navigation to go to another page.
-4. Update the file and remove the CSP from the head.
+4. Update the file and remove the CSP from the head manually.
 5. Press back.

 Assuming there is no bfcache, what will happen when I return to this webpage?
 The expected behavior should be: "Just like the first load," so the scripts on the page and the scripts in the srcdoc should have no CSP and should be able to execute code.